schappim/mBot-Gitbook/section-4-chapter-20-the-loop.md

 \[Image 4.20.2: The program for turning the LEDs on and off in turns\]

-Reading the code: the left LED shines red for half a second, then turns off at the same time that the right LED starts shine blue for another half a second and then turns off.
+Reading the code: the left LED shines red for half a second, then turns off at the same time that the right LED starts shine blue for another half a second, and then turns off.
 And that over and over again because it is contained in a "forever" loop.

+If we connect the mBot and run the program we are going to see the two LEDs blink red and blue, in turns, very much like on a police patrol car.

 ~~~~~~~~~